The Details of Configurations

 This maximum allowable input PEQ cut was determined using the preliminary reference level, not the final one.
 It is therefore the preliminary reference level, not the final one, that matters to the optimization.
 With a shared gain block (as in MSO), the adjustment of its gain value to shift the equalized response up and down relative to a fixed target has the same effect as shifting the target relative to a response of a system whose gain is fixed (as in the REW examples above).
 We can say that, provided the shared gain block has enough adjustment range, the final reference level can be considered to be purely cosmetic.
 The Configuration Wizard always adds a shared gain block with an allowable range of 0±24 dB, so it should always have plenty of adjustment range.

-Suppose we decided we could get better performance by only knocking down the 110 dB peak to 82.5 dB rather than 80 dB.
-This means we've chosen a preliminary reference level of 82.5 dB.
-Our maximum allowed input PEQ cut will now be 110 - 82.5 = 27.5 dB instead of the previous 30 dB.
-We would then enter this maximum cut value into the Sub Input PEQ Limits property page of the Optimization Options property sheet.
+Once we find the maximum PEQ cut per the graph above, We would then enter that value into the Sub Input PEQ Limits property page of the Optimization Options property sheet.
 What should the reference level on the General Options property page be in this case?
-We could make it 82.5 dB if we wanted, but that isn't necessary.
+We could make it 83.8 dB if we wanted, but that isn't necessary.
 If we choose an 80 dB reference level instead, assuming our graph has the standard 5 dB/div on the vertical axis, the equalized trace on the graph will end up being lined up with a horizontal grid line on the graph.
-Ideally, the only difference between a final reference level of 80 dB and 82.5 dB would be a different gain value for the shared gain block.
-The decision with all the impact here was choosing the preliminary reference level, not the final one, to be 82.5 dB rather than 80 dB.
+Ideally, the only difference between a final reference level of 80 dB and 83.8 dB would be a different gain value for the shared gain block.
+The decision with all the impact here was choosing the preliminary reference level, not the final one, to be 83.8 dB rather than 80 dB.

 Next Steps